 The goal is to utilize information from the attractiveness and readiness scores to determine what actions need to be taken to build the company to its maximum value over three to five years, no matter what type of exit the owner will choose.
 An added benefit of this process is normally an increase in profits and cash flow during the growth period because of the actions taken.

-This focus of this article in on building the business value.
+The focus of this article is on building the business value.
 How, specifically, to do this varies from business to business based on many factors, but the end goal is the same – to create an entity that will provide maximum value to the new owner or owners, and therefore create the maximum exit return for the current owner.

 First, of course, creating maximum value involves increasing revenue and the bottom line.
 Achieving these goals may involve increasing sales and marketing efforts utilizing techniques that provide the maximum ROI.
 Other initiatives may involve expanding into new markets or diversifying the company’s product or service offerings.
 Any of these actions or other growth initiatives will require capital, so before beginning any growth efforts, it must be determined where this capital will come from.